-This Technical Report presents the system architecture, blueprint solution for deployment, and end-to-end (E2E) implementation examples of V2N2X2 communications for V2X services.
-The architecture and solutions described in this report focus on the E2E application layer data exchange among key ecosystem stakeholders, i.e., Vehicle OEMs, V2X Service Providers (SPs) and Infrastructure Owner and Operators (IOOs)3.
+This Technical Report presents the system architecture, blueprint solution for deployment, and end-to-end (E2E) implementation examples of V2N2X communications for V2X services.
+The architecture and solutions described in this report focus on the E2E application layer data exchange among key ecosystem stakeholders, i.e., Vehicle OEMs, V2X Service Providers (SPs) and Infrastructure Owner and Operators (IOOs).
 The blueprint technical solutions developed in this work provide guidance for interoperable V2X service implementations, considering the business interests as well as go-to-market constraints of the ecosystem stakeholders.
 The described solutions are based on state-of-the-art cellular technologies and networks.
-Therefore, they can readily be implemented using existing vehicle connectivity supported by commercially operating 4G/5G cellular networks4.
+Therefore, they can readily be implemented using existing vehicle connectivity supported by commercially operating 4G/5G cellular networks.

 The intended readers of this Technical Report include the ecosystem stakeholders interested in implementing V2X applications using cellular networks, i.e., V2N2X communication, and anyone looking for deep technical understanding about the V2N2X architecture and implementation solutions.
-Readers are suggested to use this
+Readers are suggested to use this TR together with the complementary 5GAA White Paper "Road Traffic Operation in

 &lt;sup>2 In this report, we use Vehicle-to-Network-to-Everything (V2N2X) as a general term for cellular network-based communications supporting V2X application use cases.
-In actual implementations, depending on the communicating end-points V2N2X may be realised as Vehicle-to-Network-to-Infrastructure (V2N2I), Infrastructure-to-Network-to-Vehicle (I2N2V), Vehicle-to-Network-to-Pedestrian (V2N2P), or Pedestrian-to-Network-to-Vehicle (P2N2V), and even Infrastructure-to-Network-to-Pedestrian (I2N2P) or Pedestrian-to-Network-to-Infrastructure (P2N2I).
+In actual implementations, depending on the communicating end-points V2N2X may be realised as Vehicle-to-Network-to-Infrastructure (V2N2I), Infrastructure-to-Network-to-Vehicle (I2N2V), Vehicle-to-Network-to-Network-to-Pedestrian (V2N2P), or Pedestrian-to-Network-to-Vehicle (P2N2V), and even Infrastructure-to-Network-to-Pedestrian (I2N2P) or Pedestrian-to-Network-to-Infrastructure (P2N2I).